ramboxapp/community-edition/README.md

 ## Compiling

 To build your own copy, you need:
-- A recent version of the [Java SE Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-8.0 may be needed on some platform configurations.
+- An 8.0 version of the [Java SE Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 - A recent version of [Ruby](https://www.ruby-lang.org/en/downloads/).
 - A recent version of [Sencha CMD](https://www.sencha.com/products/extjs/cmd-download/), and to install it with the Compass extension.
 - A recent version of [NodeJS](https://nodejs.org/en/download/) with npm.